shbxio/CAP/Data/README.md

 **1.** Press "Tables" and select "Custom" at the top.
 There you should find the table "World Region" which you should open.
   ![worldRegionTab](https://github.com/shbxio/CAP/assets/43991954/bec82215-1860-4d48-9ffb-01ef383b5902)

 **2.** If there are entries stored there, you need to delete them before uploading our Excel file.
 To do this, you must first click on "Edit".
-Then select all entries and press "Delete".
-In the figure below you can see an example.
+Then select all rows and press "Delete".
+In the image below you can see an example.
 ![worldRegionEdit](https://github.com/shbxio/CAP/assets/43991954/c6d9425d-30ed-4336-8ff5-118bbd061278)
 ![worldRegionDelete](https://github.com/shbxio/CAP/assets/43991954/d87c5bee-36c5-4709-afc7-62151ee106bc)